ERPG/Events-manager-app/README.md

 yarn install
 ```

-After installing all packages you just need to launch Angular dev server.
-Since you need the api for the requests, we need to launch the node server that receive
+After installing all packages, since you need the api for the requests, we need to launch the node server that receive this requests.

-this requests.
+The server use a **MongoDB** database, I suggest go to the [Documentation](https://docs.mongodb.com/manual/installation/) and setup this before launch the server.

 To launch node server, first compile your typescript files, make shure you have typescript installed globally.